amperity/amperity-docs/shared/terms.rst

 An inbound connection is a directional connection between Amperity Bridge and a lakehouse that is shared between production and all sandboxes.

 .. term-inbound-connection-end

-**inbound share**

-.. term-inbound-share-start

-An inbound share represents the configuration for how a shared dataset is made available from a lakehouse to Amperity, such as using the |ext_delta_sharing| open protocol to share data with Databricks.

-.. term-inbound-share-end

 **Infutor**